-I set up my company Ecotaqa in Agadir just two years ago.
 Things were tough at the start, but in the meantime our business has begun to pick up.
 There's a lot of potential in the field of renewable energies and energy efficiency.
 Cooperating with GIZ on pilot projects like the 'Green Mosques' has enabled us to improve our experience with public buildings and so become more internationally competitive, too.

-By 2019, it is planned to equip at least 600 mosques across the country with LED lighting, solar thermal water heaters and photovoltaic systems.
 To get the 'Green Mosque' project going, we conducted inventories in fourteen mosques in Agadir.
 We recorded the precise amount of energy used – the illuminated surface areas and the number of light bulbs etc. But the mosques are just the starting point for disseminating energy efficiency measures in other public buildings, too.

 Personally, I'd like to visit as many cities in the world as I can.
-Professionally, I've taken on a lot of responsibility: I've created six jobs in all.
-Two of my employees are fathers and in the process of building a future for their families.
+Professionally, I've taken on a lot of responsibility: I've created s18 jobs in all.
+Some of my employees are fathers and in the process of building a future for their families.
 I would like to secure a steady income for my workforce by acquiring new projects.
 I've got a lot of plans: I want to continue to expand my know-how and make my mark on my generation.